top of page

 Please click on the plant names for more information.

-Prized for its brilliant and exceptionally white bark, a lovely addition to the landscape.
+Features chalk white peeling bark and golden fall colour; a great accent tree, and one of the best for winter value.
 On young trees, bark is reddish brown but turns to its characteristic white colour as the tree gets older.

 Black Gum